-Recommendation 23: It is recommended that where cash-in-lieu is considered appropriate by the Town, it shall be based on the cash equivalent of the application of the Mixed-Use Formula or the alternative cash-in-lieu of land provisions of the Planning Act for residential development of 1 hectare per 500 dwelling units, whichever is less.
+Recommendation 21: It is recommended that where cash-in-lieu is considered appropriate by the Town, it shall be based on the cash equivalent of the application of the Mixed-Use Formula or the alternative cash-in-lieu of land provisions of the Planning Act for residential development of 1 hectare per 1,000 net residential dwelling units, whichever is less.

-The primary objective of the Town is to promote appropriate mixed-use development in the appropriate locations as part of achieving the principles of good planning and Town-building, and as such, the Town should consider how mixed-use development should be incentivized.
+The primary objective of the Town is to promote appropriate mixed-use development in the appropriate locations as part of achieving the principles of good planning and Town-building, and as such, the Town should consider how mixed-use development may be incentivized.

-Recommendation 24: It is recommended that where the Town wishes to incentivize mixed-use development, that where the non-residential component is not considered a significant generator of Gross Floor Area within a mixed-use development, that the parkland dedication due from the non-residential component be reduced, or waived, to the satisfaction/discretion of the Town.
+Recommendation 22: It is recommended that where the Town wishes to incentivize mixed-use development, that where the nonresidential component is not considered a significant generator of Gross Floor Area (less than 10%) within a mixed-use development, that the parkland dedication due from the nonresidential component be reduced, or waived, to the satisfaction/discretion of the Town.